 Water

 We provide chilled tap water in your room fridge which is refreshed each morning if you wish.
 The water from the tap in the bathroom comes direct from the mains, not from a tank, and is fine to drink.
 We will always refill your water bottles for you - feel free to use the water filter in the snug too.
+We've upgraded all the bathrooms this year, installing water efficient showers and toilets too.

 Food & Drink

 Whenever possible, we source locally produced food in order to support the island community and to reduce the carbon footprint of our provision.
-We serve a 100% vegetarian and plant-based menu.

 Towels and Linen